ManagementCore API

 Disabling Users

-You can disable/deactivate a User and immediately disable the User ability from interacting with the Cluster or accessing its Services.
+You can disable/deactivate a User and immediately revoke their ability to interact with the Cluster or access its Services.
 Here is an example:

 1